Picture Component

 width

-The width prop functions the same way as it does on the Next.js <Image>
+The width prop functions the same way as it does on the Next.js <Image /> component.

 The width property represents the intrinsic image width in pixels.
 This property is used to infer the correct aspect ratio of the image and avoid layout shift during loading.
 It does not determine the rendered size of the image, which is controlled by CSS, similar to the width attribute in the HTML